FaceCam

 The Project

-FaceCam 2.0 is a production-grade real-time broadcasting system purpose-built for esports.
-We architected a MediaSoup SFU where each tournament owns a dedicated router and CPU core, with simulcast encoding so consumers only pull the resolution they need — 240p for grid monitors, 480p for broadcast output.
+FaceCam 2.0 is a production grade real time broadcasting system built specifically for esports.
+We architected a MediaSoup SFU where each tournament owns a dedicated router and CPU core, with simulcast encoding so consumers only pull the resolution they need.
 Four role tiers (Owner, Admin, Marshal, Player) each get a tailored dashboard.
-The vMix and OBS browser sources use a pause/resume consumer model: all 64 streams connect at startup but stream zero bandwidth until the director explicitly activates a player, enabling instantaneous switching with no black screen or buffering.
-A React Native mobile app with sender-side congestion control mirrors the browser broadcaster on iOS and Android.
+The vMix and OBS browser sources use a pause and resume consumer model: all 64 streams connect at startup but consume zero bandwidth until the director activates a player, enabling instantaneous switching with no black screen or buffering.
+A React Native mobile app with sender side congestion control mirrors the browser broadcaster on iOS and Android.

 01 — Architecture

-Designed MediaSoup SFU with per-tournament routing, simulcast encoding pipeline, and selective consume to keep bandwidth predictable at scale (344–440 Mbps peak on a 1 Gbps port).
+Designed MediaSoup SFU with per-tournament routing, simulcast encoding pipeline, and selective consume to keep bandwidth predictable at scale.

 02 — Build

-Implemented real-time WebRTC infrastructure, role-based dashboards, vMix/OBS browser sources with pause/resume switching, and a React Native mobile app with sender-side congestion control.
+Implemented real time WebRTC infrastructure, role based dashboards, vMix and OBS browser sources with pause and resume switching, and a React Native mobile app with sender side congestion control.

 Deliverables